Where is the Method factory?

 How much does a prefab home cost compared to a site-built home?

 Prefab — also called off-site — offers faster completion rates with fewer labor hours, reduced energy use and waste of materials, and lower fees for the building design and specification on the same site.
 The modular trucking component of the process represents a negligible cost in comparison to the other savings.
-Finally, because of the efficiency and inherent predictability of prefab construction, we can provide a turn-key estimate for the full cost of the project, which dramatically reduces or eliminates the risk of scope changes and cost overruns.
+Because of the efficiencies and inherent predictability of prefab construction, we can provide a turn-key estimate for the full cost of the project, which dramatically reduces or eliminates the risk of scope changes and cost overruns.
 In areas with very low construction site costs, there are fewer savings.
 In those specific locations, prefab homes may be a more costly endeavor.

 Method offers modern prefabricated homes at a variety of price points.
 We arrive at the final, fixed price at the time of signing a contract, which is based on the options and finishes of your choice.
 Our homes range between $130 and $220 per square foot for the prefab portion of the home.
 In addition, there are soft costs for design, engineering and permitting, site costs for foundation, excavation, utilities and completion and costs for transportation and installation.